 – From Other Apps: / is available on iOS.

-Tips: use the contextual menu in Library and Organizer to copy paths.
+Tips: tap and hold items in Library to copy paths.

 Search works like a search engine.
 It’s optimized to be fast with a large number of files.

 – Names of all files

 – Contents of Plain Text files (txt text)

 – Contents of Markdown files (md markdown et al.)